James Mathews (American politician)

 James Mathews (June 4, 1805 – March 30, 1887) was an American lawyer and politician who was a two-term member of the United States House of Representatives from Ohio from 1841 to 1845.

 Early life and career

 Matthews was born at Liberty, Trumbull County, Ohio.
 After studying law he was admitted to the Ohio Bar in 1830.
 He then moved to Coshocton, Ohio, where he practiced law.
-From 1832-1837 Mathews was a member of the Ohio State senate.
+From 1832 to 1837 Mathews was a member of the Ohio Senate.

 Congress

 In 1841 he was elected a member of the U.S. House of Representatives from Ohio's 13th congressional district which then covered Knox County, Ohio, Coshocton County, Ohio, Holmes County, Ohio and Tuscarawas County, Ohio.

 In 1842 Mathews was re-elected from Ohio's 16th congressional district which only differed from the old 13th in that it did not include Knox County.
 In 1844 Mathews did not run for re-election.